 From March 2007 to September 2012 I had different positions at Computer Science Dept. University Carlos III of Madrid, Spain, as Visiting Professor, Lecturer and tenured Associate Professor.

 From October 2012 to September 2017 I was Senior Lecturer at the Computer Science Department at Brunel University, London, UK.

 Currently, I am Professor of User Experience Design at University of Hertfordshire.

 Ph.D. in Computer Science, Università degli Studi di Roma “La Sapienza”.
 Ph.D.
 Advisor Stefano Leviadi, IEEE Life Fellow.

 Laurea summa cum laude in Computer Science, Università degli Studi di Roma “La Sapienza”.

-Since October 2012, Senior Lecturer, Brunel University, Department of Information Systems and Computing—London, UK.
+From October 2012 to September 2017, Senior Lecturer, Brunel University, Department of Information Systems and Computing—London, UK.

 From September 2010 to September 2012, Associate Professor, Univ.
 Carlos III of Madrid, Computer Science Department—Madrid, Spain.

 From September 2010 to October 2010, Recipient of a 2 months grant awarded by the YGGDRASIL mobility programme: grants for highly qualified, international Ph.D. students and younger researchers, at the Molde University College, Department of Economy, Informatics and Social Science, Norway.